 Blinn summer camp introduces seventh and eighth graders to health science career options

-Camp participants used Blinn’s start-of-the-art clinical simulation technology to learn basics of patient care
+Camp participants used Blinn's state-of-the-art clinical simulation technology to learn the basics of patient care

-Hosted by Blinn’s Division of Health Sciences, the three-day camp introduced Harris and seven other seventh and eighth graders to the variety of high-demand careers available in the healthcare industry.
+Hosted by Blinn’s Division of Health Sciences, the three-day camp introduced Zapalac and 20 other local seventh and eighth graders to a variety of high-demand careers available in the healthcare industry.

-Students and faculty from Blinn’s Associate Degree Nursing, Dental Hygiene, Emergency Medical Services, Fire Science, Pharmacy Technician Program, Physical Therapist Assistant, Radiologic Technology, Surgical Technology, and Veterinary Technology programs demonstrated the basics of each profession, from the equipment they use to the techniques necessary to ensure quality, compassionate patient care.
+Students and faculty from Blinn’s Associate Degree Nursing, Dental Hygiene, Emergency Medical Services, Fire Science, Physical Therapist Assistant, Radiologic Technology, Surgical Technology, and Veterinary Technology programs demonstrated the basics of each profession, from the equipment they use to the techniques necessary to ensure quality, compassionate patient care.

-Simulation Specialist Denise Guadagnino introduced students to simulation technology and demonstrated its use in the various healthcare fields.
-Students simulated patient care with Blinn’s high-fidelity mannequins, which allow students to perform CPR, take vitals, and interact with patients.
+Throughout the camp, students were introduced to simulation technology used in the various healthcare fields.
+Students simulated patient care with Blinn’s high-fidelity mannequins, which allow participants to perform CPR, take vitals, and interact with patients.

-Blinn’s Division of Health Sciences, based at the Texas A&M Health Science Center, offers associate degree nursing, dental hygiene, emergency medical services, fire science, health information technology, physical therapist assistant, radiologic technology, surgical technology, therapeutics manufacturing, and vocational nursing programs designed to quickly train students for high-demand professions.
+Blinn’s Division of Health Sciences, based at the Texas A&M Health Science Center, offers associate degree nursing, dental hygiene, emergency medical services, fire science, health information technology, physical therapist assistant, radiologic technology, surgical technology, and vocational nursing programs designed to effectively train students for high-demand professions.

 Director of Communications, Media Relations, and Marketing